online-go/gtp2ogs/README.md

 note 3 : to play on [beta OGS server](https://beta.online-go.com/) instead of the [OGS server](https://online-go.com/), add the `-- beta` argument

-**note 4 : it is possible to use ISSA (intuitive semi-syllabic aliases) to write your gtp2ogs arguments in a much smaller size, see [notes G-](/README.md#g-) for details**
+note 4 : it is possible to use ISSA (intuitive semi-syllabic aliases) to write your gtp2ogs arguments in a much smaller size, see [notes G-](/NOTES.md#g-) for details

-### Extra : add features by editing gtp2ogs.js file
+### Extra : add features by editing gtp2ogs files

 This step is totally not needed but can be much appreciated

 To do that, programming knowledge is needed (or you can ask for help)

-For example you can program the gtp2ogs.js so that it sends winrate and playouts/visits information at every move, or even clickable variations, such as what [some bots](https://online-go.com/game/15926249) use for example.
+For example you can program gtp2ogs so that it sends winrate and playouts/visits information at every move, or even clickable variations, such as what [some bots](https://online-go.com/game/15926249) use for example.